 A warm welcome awaits you in the shadow of Hadrian’s Wall

-Accessibility
+• Accessibility

 Introduction

 We take a real pride in making our guests feel welcome and aim to ensure that everyone is able to enjoy their visit.
 Our wardens will be delighted to offer assistance and advice when booking and/or during your stay.
 Our site offers a peaceful oasis with outstanding 5-star facilities and we ensure that our amenities are maintained to the highest standard.
 Guests should be aware that the main roadways on site, including access to the amenities building, is via gravel paths and roads.
-Herding Hill Farm is a dark sky friendly park and we have low levels of lighting at dark.
+Herding Hill Farm is a dark sky friendly campsite and we have low levels of lighting after dark.

 Pre-Arrival